a-chepugov/alwz/README.md

 ### dictionary

-cast data into a dictionary
+cast data into a dictionary (object with values of the same type)

 #### Parameters